Pizza4Coders/practica-dms-2020-2021/components/dms2021sensor/README.md

       - `type`: Type of rule.
 This can be `command` if it runs a command or `file` if it checks for the presence of a file.
       - `data`: If `type` was `command`, the command that runs, or if it was `file`, the path to the file that is checked.
       - `frequency`: Time in seconds between each automatic run of the rule.
 0 if the rule does not run automatically.
+    - `401 Unauthorized` if the requestor does not meet the security requirements.

 - `/rule/<rule_name>/` [`GET`]